-Although menu engineering may appear to be a complex process, it does not have to be completed overnight and with struggle.
+Although menu engineering may appear complex, it does not have to be completed overnight and with struggle.

 By using our dashboard, you can:

-- highlight or mark item as popular in your own mobile ordering app and website,
+- highlight or mark an item as popular in your own mobile ordering app and website,

 - collect customers data to enhance customer loyalty and identify your target audience,